maninageswar/pg-form/README.md

-# how to setup this project in your local
+# how to setup this project in your local (outdated need to update the steps)

 ## prerequisites